adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 **Software**

 There are many available softwares for mapping reads, for example, TopHat, MAQ or Bowtie.
 This [article](https://academic.oup.com/bioinformatics/article/28/24/3169/245777) list a large number of them.
 Different software may have different qualities or specializations depending the input.
-I do not have any especial interest in using the especific software selected for the tutorial but for a fast algorithm.
+I do not have any especial interest in using _BWA_ for the tutorial, as long as it has a fast algorithm.

-Download the software _BWA_ from [here](bio-bwa.sourceforge.net).
+Download the software ***BWA*** from [here](bio-bwa.sourceforge.net).
 Place the file in the folder you prefer and run the following to decompress:

 {% highlight Bash %}
 bzip2 -d bwa-<version>.tar.bz2